Mambo-Token/MamboLaunchPad/Projects/Yuge.md

 <img src="https://raw.githubusercontent.com/Mambo-Token/MamboLaunchPad/refs/heads/main/logos/YUGE-Logo400x.jpg" width="240" height="240">

 ## $Yuge is a unique KRC-20 Memecoin on Kaspa
-$Yuge was deployed 2024-10-08 .
+$Yuge was deployed 2024-10-08, launched Agust 4, 2025.
 No Bullshit, no insane minting costs.
 No obscure cex listing, no artificial images, no boring top design webpage with some meaningless blabla.
 $Yuge is minimalistic yuge.
 $Yuge is a real Memecoin.
 After launch the tokens are out of our hands.
 But there is a big difference to 99.9% of other memecoins and tokens.
-The salesfunds are directly used to build up a price support channel, to buy up dumps.
+The sales funds are directly used for liquidity AND to build up a price support channel, to buy up dumps.

 ## Unique and completely fair launch on https://hibit.app Dex

-### $Yuge is launched on August 4 on hibit.app.
+### $Yuge is launched on August 4 2025 on hibit.app, at about 00:15 gtm +2 .

 ### All tokens (95%) are put on the Dex for sale.
 The remaining tokens are stored as a reserve for liquidity of future Dex listings.